 After baking the tortillas, you have the option of draping them over your oven rack to crisp them up and dry them a bit, to create crisper taco shells.
 If you choose this option, just watch they don’t burn in the oven.
 Plantains are sensitive that way.

 Enjoy all the topping options that your diet affords: fresh radishes, green or purple onions, fresh cilantro, wilted cabbage slaw, fresh lime juice etc.

 Salsa when you’re AIP…

-I know: slow-cooked meat, tortillas and fresh cilantro … The only thing you’re missing is salsa!
-Here are a few great AIP salsas to try with your Plantain Tortilla feast:
+I know: with good seasoned meat, tortillas and fresh cilantro … the only thing you’re missing is salsa!

 - 2 plantains medium ripe

 - 4 Tablespoons oil lard, coconut oil, avocado oil etc.